Loader gif

 • Chapter 13 bankruptcy: This type of bankruptcy works more like a payment plan, in which you must pay off your debt in three to five years, but you have a chance to keep your property — it can even stop a foreclosure process.
 To qualify, you must prove to the bankruptcy court that you have enough income left over after necessary expenses to meet your repayment plan obligations.

-In this article, we will focus on eight types of debt that can’t be discharged in Chapter 7 bankruptcy.
+In this article, we focus on eight types of debt that can’t be discharged in Chapter 7 bankruptcy.

 What debts cannot be discharged in bankruptcy?

 There are some nondischargeable debts to keep in mind if you’re considering filing for bankruptcy.
 Most nondischargeable debts are classified as “priority unsecured debts.”
 Unsecured debt is debt without collateral, and priority unsecured debts cannot be discharged.
-In contrast, non-priority unsecured debt — like medical bills, credit card debt or personal loans — will most likely be discharged in bankruptcy.
+In contrast, non-priority unsecured debt — like medical bills, or personal loans — will most likely be discharged in bankruptcy.

 Here is a list of nondischargeable debts to keep in mind.